-After the coup d’etat in Ukraine in 2014 the Canadian authorities undertook series of steps aimed at cutting ties with Russia.
-Ottawa imposed sanctions against Russian individuals and legal entities 17 times (as of February 2018 visa and financial restrictions extend to 160 Russian citizens and 80 organizations).
+After 2014 coup d’etat in Ukraine the Canadian authorities undertook series of steps aimed at cutting ties with Russia.
+Ottawa has imposed sanctions against Russian individuals and legal entities 19 times (as of October 2020 visa and financial restrictions extend to 227 Russian citizens and 95 organizations).

-The Intergovernmental Economic Commission (established in 1995) activity has been frozen.
-Military contacts have been also suspended.
+The Intergovernmental Economic Commission (established in 1995) work has been brought to a halt.
+Military contacts has also been suspended.

-In retaliation Russia has limited Canadian import of agricultural products,raw materials and food supplies, particularly fish, seafood and pork.
-A number of Canadian citizens have been banned to enter Russia.
+In retaliation Russia has limited Canadian import of agricultural products, raw materials and food supplies (fish, seafood and pork).
+A number of Canadian citizens have been banned from entering Russia.

 Before the Ukrainian crisis bilateral political dialogue had been progressively developing.
-Contacts on the margins of international forums had been organized on regular basis.
-Former Prime Minister of Canada Stephen Harper visited Russia twice (Saint Petersburg in 2006 and Vladivostok in 2012) to participate in the G8 Summit and the APEC Forum.
-However, starting from early 2014 bilateral political dialogue was put on hold by the Canadian side.
+Contacts on the margins of international fora had been organized on a regular basis.
+For example, former Prime Minister of Canada Stephen Harper visited Russia twice (Saint Petersburg in 2006 and Vladivostok in 2012) to participate in the G8 Summit and the APEC Forum.

-After the election of Justin Trudeau as Prime Minister of Canada in 2015, despite new Canadian government declared intention to resume dialogue, the situation hasn’t changed much.
-For example, President of Russia and Canadian PM met only shortly during the G20 summits in Antalya (2015) and Hangzhou (2016), as well as on the margins of the APEC Forum in Lima (2016).
+Since 2014 the Canadian side put on hold the bilateral high-level political engagement.
+After the election of Justin Trudeau as the Prime Minister of Canada in 2015, despite his declared intention to resume the dialogue, the situation has not changed much.
+Although, the President of Russia and the Canadian Prime Minister met shortly during the G20 summits in Antalya (2015) and Hangzhou (2016), as well as on the margins of the APEC Forum in Lima (2016).

-This bleak picture is in sharp contrast to the previous state of bilateral relations.
-The former Canadian Governor-General Adrienne Clarkson visited Russia on September 22 – October 1, 2003.
-On May 9, 2005, she took part in the celebrations of the 60th anniversary of the Victory in the Great Patriotic War (1941-1945) in Moscow.
-The Chairman of the Government of the Russian Federation Victor Zubkov paid a working visit to Canada, during which he met with Governor-General Michaelle Jean and Prime Minster Stephen Harper.
+This bleak picture is in sharp contrast with the previous state of bilateral contacts and meetings, which were rather frequent and substantial.
+Former Canadian Governor-General Adrienne Clarkson visited Russia from September 22 to October 1, 2003.
+On May 9, 2005, she again travelled to Moscow to take part in the celebrations of the 60th anniversary of the Victory in the Great Patriotic War (1941-1945).
+In 2007, ex-Chairman of the Government of the Russian Federation Victor Zubkov paid a working visit to Canada, during which he met with Governor-General Michaelle Jean and Prime Minister Stephen Harper.

-Russia and Canada maintained regular contacts at the level of Ministers of Foreign Affairs.
-In 1997 Minister of Foreign Affairs of the Russian Federation paid his first official visit to Canada, after which three working visits of same level took place (1999, 2000 and 2006).
-On September 16, 2010, Minister of Foreign Affairs of Canada Lawrence Cannon visited Russia.
-On September 6, 2013, Russian Foreign Minister Sergey Lavrov held talks with his counterpart John Baird on the margins of the G20 Summit in Saint Petersburg.
-However, after Liberal government ascendance there was only one full fledged ministerial meeting in 2016 between Sergei Lavrov and the new Minister of Foreign Affairs of Canada Stephane Dion on the margins of the ASEAN Forum in Vientiane.
+Russia and Canada also maintained regular contacts at the level of Foreign Ministers.
+In 1997, the first official visit to Canada was made by the Minister of Foreign Affairs of the Russian Federation followed by three consecutive working visits of the same level (in 1999, 2000 and 2006).
+Minister of Foreign Affairs of Canada Lawrence Cannon visited Russia in 2010, while Russian Foreign Minister Sergey Lavrov held talks with his counterpart John Baird on the margins of the G20 Summit in Saint Petersburg on September 6, 2013.
+However, after the Liberal government came to power there was only one full-fledged ministerial meeting in 2016 between Sergei Lavrov and then Canadian Foreign Minister Stephane Dion on the margins of the ASEAN Forum in Vientiane.

-Russian-Canadian Interparliamentary relations had been developing before 2014.
+Russian-Canadian Interparliamentary relations had been normally developing before 2014.
 A delegation of the State Duma headed by its Chairman visited Canada in 2001.
-The Speaker of the Senate Noel Kinsella paid official visits to Russia in 2003 and 2007.
-In October 2005 Speaker of the House of Commons Peter Milliken was on an official visit in Moscow.
-In November 2005 a delegation of the Council of Federation of the Federal Assembly of Russia headed by its Chairman Sergey Mironov visited Canada.
+Speaker of the Senate Noel Kinsella travelled to Russia in 2003 and 2007, and Speaker of the House of Commons Peter Milliken was on an official visit to Moscow in 2005.
+A delegation of the Federation Council of the Federal Assembly of the Russian Federation headed by its Chairman Sergey Mironov visited Canada in November 2005.

-Although after the coup d’etat in Ukraine Ottawa suspended all bilateral parliamentarian ties, contacts between MPs continue within the framework of international fora, particularly on the Arctic.
+After the 2014 coup d’etat in Ukraine Ottawa suspended all bilateral parliamentarian ties, but contacts between MPs continue within the framework of international fora, particularly on the Arctic.

-Russia and Canada have close positions in the Arctic Council, primarily with regards to providing sustainable development as well as international cooperation in the «northern dimension».
-Both countries’ officials, experts, business representatives maintain regular contacts on the wide agenda, including issues of the status of indigenous people, continental shelf, climate, ecology, fishing and navigation in the Arctic.
+Russia and Canada have been closely working in the Arctic Council based on almost similar positions, primarily, regarding sustainable development objectives as well as multilateral cooperation in «northern dimension».
+Both countries’ officials, experts, business representatives maintain regular contacts on wide agenda, including indigenous people’s rights, continental shelf, climate, ecology, fishing and navigation in the Arctic.

-The basic position of Russia regarding bilateral relationship proceeds from the necessity to continue interstate dialogue on the basis of reciprocity and mutual respect of national interests, having in mind the potential accumulated in previous years.
-This approach is met with understanding by members of business community and political circles, who believe that Canada’s self-isolation from Russia is counterproductive, particularly in such vital areas as «northern dimension», trade and investment, counter-terrorism.
-Being neighbors across the North Pole and the Pacific Ocean, sharing a common passion for hockey, Russia and Canada can and should maintain stable, predictable relations.
+The fundamental principle of the Russian Federation regarding development of bilateral relationship proceeds from the necessity to continue interstate dialogue on the basis of reciprocity and mutual respect of national interests, taking into account the potential accumulated in previous years.
+This approach coincides with business community and political circles’ point of view that Canada’s self-isolation from Russia is counterproductive, particularly in such vital areas as «northern dimension», trade and investment, counter-terrorism.
+Being neighbors across the North Pole and the Pacific Ocean, sharing common passion for hockey, Russia and Canada can and should maintain stable and predictable relations.